vasily-kirichenko/FSharp.Data.Experimental.YamlTypeProvider/README.md

 open FSharp.Data.Experimental
 type Settings = Yaml<"Settings.yaml">
 ```
 Compile it.
-Now we have assembly Settings.dll containing generated types with the default values set in thier construcors.
+Now we have assembly Settings.dll containing generated types with the default values set in thier constructors.

 Let's test it in a C# project.
 Create a Console Application, add reference to FSharp.Data.Experimental.YamlTypeProvider.dll and Setting project.
 First, try to create an instance of our generated Settings type and check that all the values are there:
 ```csharp